Thames Tributary Ravensbourne - Ladywell

 Ladyewell mill or Shemannesmill or Brigesmill belonged to Bridge House

 38 Masons Bar, previously the Freemasons Arms.
 Railway Hotel a pub of c1866.
 It forms part of a group built in the mid 1860s.
-The Lady Well may have been in this area.
+Now flats.

 38-52 group of from mid 1860s

 48 J. Stone inspection cover in the pavement.

 74/76 the oldest cottages in the aera.
 There is an Ancient Lights sign.

 80 Ladywell Tavern basically a building c 1846, but altered c1895.

 Coroners Court.
 A red brick building of 1894 with a grand entrance in Tudor style by J. Carline, Surveyor.
 It was built on part of the grounds of Lewisham House.

 Ladywell baths.
 1884 by Wieson, Son & Aldwinkle, in deep red brick, notable for its Gothic arches and the circular tower, which has lost its cap.
 It was built on the Glebe.
 Grooves in the doorway were formed from Children’s three pennies.
 The foundation stone was laid by Lewisham's first mayor.
 It was bombed 1940, and there was a George Medal for the rescuer.
 High on the wall is a Metropolitan Police property mark.